UPPMAX/naiss_intro_python/docs/sessions/working_with_graphics.md

     This may already work or this may never work.

 - View the plot.
 In a remote desktop environment, this is straightforward.
-  When using SSH with X-forwarding enabled, use `eog my_plot.png`.
+  When using SSH with X-forwarding enabled, use `eog my_plot.png`: if `eog` is unavailable, you are stuck copying the file to your local computer :-/

 ???- question "How does `eog` display the plot?"

     Here is how `eog` displays the plot:

     ![The plot shown with `eog`](eog.png)